-Indigenous Nations Engaged Issue Related to the Biological Environment Raised during Early Engagement Relationship to the Biological Environment Assessment Potentially Related to the Issue Raised How the Issue Has Been, or Will Be, Addressed Changes to the Detailed Project Description Made as a Result of Engagement Cowichan Nation Alliance: Cowichan Tribes, Halalt First Nation, Lyackson First Nation, Penelakut First Nation and Stz'uminus First Plant surveys should be conducted in the spring to ensure accurate vegetation detection and identification.
+Indigenous Nations Engaged Issue Related to the Biological Environment Raised during Early Engagement Relationship to the Biological Environment Assessment Potentially Related to the Issue Raised How the Issue Has Been, or Will Be, Addressed Changes to the Detailed Project Description Made as a Result of Engagement Quw'utsun Nation: Cowichan Tribes, Halalt First Nation, Lyackson First Nation, Penelakut First Nation and Stz'uminus First Nation Plant surveys should be conducted in the spring to ensure accurate vegetation detection and identification.
 Existing conditions of vegetation FortisBC agrees that spring vegetation surveys are preferred.
 FortisBC has planned vegetation surveys to be conducted for the spring and summer 2021.
 No changes made.
-Nation Concerns about impacts to fish behavior due to vibrations around the proposed Project Site.
+Concerns about impacts to fish behavior due to vibrations around the proposed Project Site.
 Potential impacts to fish Potential effects to fish behavior will be included in the Fish and Fish Habitat VC.
+Indigenous Nations: Quw'utsun Nation: Cowichan Tribes, Halalt First Nation, Lyackson First Nation and Stz'uminus First Nation Katzie First Nation Tsleil-Waututh Nation Concerns about potential impacts on Tilbury Slough and the Fraser River (including to migratory and shoreline habitats) near the proposed Project Site and subsequent effects on fish and fish habitat, including to white sturgeon and eulachon, and all five species of pacific salmon.
+Potential impacts to fish and fish habitats FortisBC confirms that the Tilbury Slough will be included in the Fish and Fish Habitat LAA.
+The proposed Project is not expected to directly disturb the Tilbury Slough, with stormwater drainage being the primary consideration.
+Proposed Project construction activities will primarily disturb upland areas, away from the Fraser River.
+FortisBC will minimize duration of any inwater works to extent practicable and consider applicable timing windows.
+The proposed Project Application will assess potential effects to fish, migratory routes and all species of salmon present in the Fraser River in the Fish and Fish Habitat VC.
+Mitigation measures to reduce or avoid adverse effects to fish and fish habitat will be proposed, including limiting scale and duration of instream works and following reduced risk timing windows.
+Subsection 10.4 has been updated to include the Tilbury Slough within the Fish and Fish Habitat LAA and to provide preliminary details of the baseline conditions and potential effects of the proposed Project on fish and fish habitat.
+Subsection 10.4 has been updated to provide preliminary details of the baseline conditions and potential effects of the proposed Project on fish and fish habitat.